dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 ```

 # Future
-Things that may build on top based on customer feedback:
+Things that we may want to consider building on top based on customer feedback:

-* (De)Serialize can define its own Preserve References Handling behavior each (i.e: you could opt-out form Preserve Reference on serialization but opt-in for read them on deserialization).
+* (De)Serialize can define its own, independently configurable reference handling behavior (for example, you could opt-out from preserve reference on serialization but opt-in for reading them on deserialization).

-* Expose a `ReferenceResolver` to override the logic that preserves references (Create your own implementation of a reference resolver).
+* Expose a `ReferenceResolver` to override the logic that preserves references (the caller creates their own implementation of a reference resolver).

-* Expose the `ReferenceResolver` in Converters to have access to the map of references.
+* Expose the `ReferenceResolver` in `Converters` to have access to the map of references.

-* Create `JsonReferenceHandlingAttribute` to enable to annotate properties and classes with their own isolated ReferenceHandling behavior (I cut-off the support for this due the constant checking for attributes was causing too much perf overhead on the main path, maybe we can try moving the attribute check to the warm-up method to reduce the runtime increase).
+* Create `JsonReferenceHandlingAttribute` to enable annotating properties and classes with their own isolated `ReferenceHandling` behavior (I am deferring this feature because the constant checking for attributes was causing too much perf overhead on the main path, but maybe we can try moving the attribute check to the warm-up method to reduce the runtime increase).
 ```cs
 // Example of a class annotated with JsonReferenceHandling attributes.
 [JsonReferenceHandling(ReferenceHandling.Preserve)]